-Time of Day Noise Management Level L {Aeq(15minute)} ^{1,2} How to Apply Recommended standard hours: Monday to Friday 7 am to 6 pm Saturday 8 am to 1 pm No work on Sundays or public holidays Noise affected RBL + 10 dB The noise affected level represents the point above which there may be some community reaction to noise.
+Time of Day Noise Management Level LAeq(15minute) 1,2 How to Apply Recommended standard hours: Monday to Friday 7 am to 6 pm Saturday 8 am to 1 pm No work on Sundays or public holidays Noise affected RBL + 10 dB The noise affected level represents the point above which there may be some community reaction to noise.
 Where the predicted or measured LAeq(15minute) is greater than the noise affected level, the proponent should apply all feasible and reasonable work practices to meet the noise affected level.
 The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.
 Highly noise affected 75 dBA The highly noise affected level represents the point above which there may be strong community reaction to noise.
-Where noise is above this level, the relevant authority (consent, determining or regulatory) may require respite periods by restricting the hours that the very noisy activities can occur, taking into account: Times identified by the community when they are less sensitive to noise (such as before and after school for works near schools, or mid-morning or mid-afternoon for works near residences.
-If the community is prepared to accept a longer period of construction in exchange for restrictions on construction times.
+Where noise is above this level, the relevant authority (consent, determining or regulatory) may require respite periods by restricting the hours that the very noisy activities can occur, taking into account: 1.
+Times identified by the community when they are less sensitive to noise (such as before and after school for works near schools, or mid-morning or mid-afternoon for works near residences.
+2. If the community is prepared to accept a longer period of construction in exchange for restrictions on construction times.
 Outside the recommended standard hours above Noise affected RBL + 5 dB A strong justification would typically be required for works outside the recommended standard hours.
 The proponent should apply all feasible and reasonable work practices to meet the noise affected level.
-Where all feasible and reasonable practices have been applied and noise is more than 5 dB above the noise affected level, the proponent should notify the community. m above gro measuring of levels may be Note 2 The RBL is the o und level.
-If the proper r predicting noise levels i e higher at upper floors o overall single-figure backg e recommended standard ndary that is most exposed to construction noise, and at a height of 1.5 ty boundary is more than 30 m from the residence, the location for is at the most noise-affected point within 30 m of the residence.
-Noise of the noise affected residence. ground noise level measured in each relevant assessment period (during thours).
+Where all feasible and reasonable practices have been applied and noise is more than 5 dB above the noise affected level, the proponent should notify the community. m above gro measuring or levels may be Note 2 The RBL is the o und level.
+If the propert predicting noise levels is higher at upper floors of overall single-figure backgi precommended standard adary that is most exposed to construction noise, and at a height of 1.5 by boundary is more than 30 m from the residence, the location for a the most noise-affected point within 30 m of the residence.
+Noise the noise affected residence.
+The noise affected residence is each relevant assessment period (during thours).
 The term RBL is described in detail in the NSW Industrial Noise